MicrosoftDocs/fabric-docs/docs/data-warehouse/compute-capacity-smoothing-throttling.md

 ## Smoothing

 Capacities have periods where they're under-utilized (idle) and over-utilized (peak).
-When a capacity is running multiple jobs, a sudden spike in compute demand may be generated that exceeds the limits of a purchased capacity.
+When a capacity is running multiple jobs, a sudden spike in compute demand might be generated that exceeds the limits of a purchased capacity.

 Smoothing offers relief for customers who create sudden spikes during their peak times while they have a lot of idle capacity that is unused.
 Smoothing simplifies capacity management by spreading the evaluation of compute to ensure that customer jobs run smoothly and efficiently.